Demy/CosmoCats/README.md

 # CosmoCats

-Side-scroller game with a level editor.
+Side-scroller game scratches with a level editor included.

  * Run the game from **TitleScreen** scene.
  * Run the level editor from **Editor** scene.